Vern-Technologies/CGF-Docs/docs/tracker-web/users.md

-The users page is for managing employees at your company that have access to the Tracker Mobile application for your account to process container transactions for pickups and drop offs.
-Ideally, this would be the truck drives for your company that do the pickups and drop offs of containers.
+The users page is for managing employees at your company that have access to the Tracker Mobile application to process container transactions for pickups and drop offs.
+Ideally, this would be the truck drivers for your company that do the pickups and drop offs of containers.

 <img src={require('@site/static/img/tracker-web/users.png').default} alt="Users Page" width="100%"/>